-The IRS’ offer in compromise program allows taxpayers to resolve their debts by making an offer that is lower than the total amount owed.
+The IRS’ offer in compromise program allows taxpayers to resolve their back taxes by making an offer that is lower than the total amount owed.
 If the IRS approves the offer, it agrees to accept that amount as payment in full.
 The process of submitting an offer in compromise can be confusing, so some taxpayers choose to hire a tax attorney to assist with the preparation and filing.
 However, using an attorney for this service can be expensive.
 The attorney fees for an offer in compromise vary, but here’s what you can expect to pay for.

 Before your attorney submits anything on your behalf, he or she must work with you to understand your reasons for submitting an offer in compromise.
-An experienced tax attorney will know whether your situation qualifies you for this tax debt relief program.
+An experienced tax attorney will know whether your situation qualifies you for this back tax assistance program.
 Those going through active bankruptcy proceedings or who are behind on their tax filings will not qualify.
 If you don’t qualify because your tax filings are not up-to-date, a tax attorney might begin by collecting your documentation and filing these forms for you.

 After determining that you qualify and identifying the reasons for submitting an offer in compromise, a tax attorney will start to compile the required paperwork and documentation.
 When submitting this offer, you must include detailed financial records, including bank statements, assets, and income records.
 Your attorney will request these documents and make sure everything is complete and in order before submitting.